Boiler Upgrade Scheme grant For Heat Pumps

 3. Review your Energy Performance Certificate (EPC) and look for any work that needs to be completed before claiming loan funding.
 A Home Energy Scotland advisor can discuss your EPC with you and offer advice.
 You may be able to apply for loan funding (with cashback available) for any measures recommended on your EPC.

 4. Gather at least 3 quotes from MCS-registered installers like Alto Energy.
-You can find more MCS-registered installers on the Renewables Installer Finder.

 5. Complete the Home Energy Scotland Loan online application form and provide any relevant supporting documents.